What’s shopping in a pandemic like? Drive to your local mall

 ________

-AP Writers Jeff Martin and Kate Brumbach in Atlanta and Grant Schulte in Gretna, Nebraska, contributed to this report.
+AP Writers Jeff Martin in Kennesaw, Georgia, and Kate Brumback in Atlanta and Grant Schulte in Gretna, Nebraska, contributed to this report.

 _______